RonakDedhiya/Early-Warning-Fault-Detection/Time Series Forecst-LSTM/README.md

 Time series forecast can  be done using statistical methods but here we approched to use neural network to build a time series forecast model.
- After initial research, we found it to go with LSTM model which is good at detecting sequences and can  be used for time series forecasts
+ After initial research, we found it to go with LSTM model which is good at detecting sequences and can  be used for time series forecasts.

  I have referred [Time Series Forecast Using LStM](https://machinelearningmastery.com/time-series-forecasting-long-short-term-memory-network-python/)
  Tutorial from Machine Learning mastery website which has explaned explicitly in